 Have you been told to write an annotated bibliography and have no idea where to start?
 Perhaps the first thing should understand what annotated bibliography is.
 It refers to a list of journals, books, and other documents needed for a particular job.
 It also summarizes what each article entails and ensures that the reader can quickly evaluate any source.

-Based on your assignment, an annotated bibliography is always the first step to starting your work.
-In most cases, it always an assignment linked to a large research project or a small one deepening on the course.
+Based on your assignment, an annotated bibliography is usually the first step to starting your research work.
+In most cases, it is always an assignment linked to a large research project or a small one deepening on the course.
 Like the regular bibliography, you should ensure that your annotated bibliography is written in alphabetical order.

 Are you having a hard time writing annotated bibliography?
 Here are a couple of tips that perfectly work for our team.